minio/docs/source/concepts/bucket-versioning.rst

    .. tab-item:: MinIO CLI

-      Use the :mc-cmd:`mc version disable` command to enable versioning on an existing bucket:
+      Use the :mc-cmd:`mc version suspend` command to enable versioning on an existing bucket:

       .. code-block:: shell
          :class: copyable

-         mc version disable ALIAS/BUCKET
+         mc version suspend ALIAS/BUCKET

       - Replace ``ALIAS`` with the :mc:`alias <mc alias>` of a configured MinIO deployment.

       - Replace ``BUCKET`` with the
-        :mc:`target bucket <mc version enable TARGET>` on which to disable versioning.
+        :mc:`target bucket <mc version ALIAS>` on which to disable versioning.

 Objects created while versioning is suspended are assigned a